thehoroz/google-homepagev2/README.md

 This is my second run of The Odin Project where I try to do everything on my own.
 Previously I didn't understand much and looked a lot at the code of others.
 This time I'm confident and will do everything on my own.
 Let's go!
+I finished the Google-homepage project in 2-3 days.
+It was so satisfying to do everything on my own and to understand very piece of code I put into it.
+I'm very proud of myself.